Liam Young: Exhibitions

 Young's first US solo show opened at the Columbia University Arthur Ross Architecture Gallery in March 2017.
 The show was titled New Romance and featured 3 short films, each a love story set in a future city of autonomous technologies.
 The exhibition uses the medium of film and fiction to explore how emerging technologies are redefining human relationships and architecture.
 The worlds of each of the 3 films are extrapolations of the trends and weak signals of our present relationship to technology.
 The films present a dystopian future of ubiquitous technology but no matter how bleak the stories attempt to show that we can still imagine ways to bend technology to our will or escape from it through tiny acts of resistance.

-With his nomadic studio Unknown Fields Young exhibited Unknown Fields: The Dark Side of the City at the Architectural Association Gallery in 2016.
-The exhibition took the form of a road trip through a collection of fragments; of drone footage, hidden camera investigations, speculative narratives and toxic objects that formed a reimagined city the size of the entire planet.
-The project looks at the way that the supply chains of technology is reforming landscapes all over the world.
-One of works in the exhibition Rare Earthenware, a set of radioactive vases made from the amount of toxic waste generated in the production of technology has since been acquired by the Victoria and Albert Museum for their ceramics collection in London.
+With his nomadic studio Unknown Fields, Young exhibited Unknown Fields: The Dark Side of the City at the Architectural Association Gallery in 2016.
+The exhibition took the form of a road trip through a collection of fragments: of drone footage, hidden camera investigations, speculative narratives and toxic objects that formed a reimagined city the size of the entire planet.
+The project looks at the way that the supply chains of technology are reforming landscapes all over the world.
+One of the works in the exhibition, Rare Earthenware, a set of radioactive vases made from the amount of toxic waste generated in the production of technology, has since been acquired by the Victoria and Albert Museum for their ceramics collection in London.